xo/usql/README.md

 ```

 As demonstrated above, the `\copy` command does not require being connected to
-a database, and will not impact or alter the current open database connection.
+a database, and will not modify or change the current open database connection
+or state.

 Any valid URL or DSN name maybe used for the source and destination database: